Buzz-Beater/EgoTaskQA/README.md

 Similar CUDA version should also be acceptable with corresponding version control for ``torch`` and ``torchvision``.
 We refer the authors to [Generation](generation/README.md) and [Experiment](baselines/README.md) for details on quetsion-answer generation, balancing, data split, and baseline experiments.
+For these two functionalities, please checkout the corresponding sub-directory for code and instructions.

 ## Citation
 If you find our paper and/or code helpful, please consider citing